Charles’ story: My son is not just surviving, but thriving after open-heart surgery

 “When I fed him his first bottle, he was fine,” said Kakendra.
 “When we gave him his second bottle, his nurses and I noticed he wasn’t taking it well.
 He was breathing really fast.
 The doctors couldn’t get his breathing to slow down.
 So, my baby went to the NICU so they could monitor his breathing overnight.”

 The neonatal intensive care (NICU) team was having trouble stabilizing Charles’ breathing.
-After eight days at CHRISTUS Santa Rosa Hospital – Westover Hills, Charles was transferred to the NICU at The Children’s Hospital of San Antonio (CHofSA), where Dr. Maria Pierce, medical director of the NICU, would take over his care.
+After eight days at CHRISTUS Santa Rosa Hospital – Westover Hills, Charles was transferred to the NICU at CHRISTUS Children's, where Dr. Maria Pierce, medical director of the NICU, would take over his care.

 The NICU at The Children’s Hospital of San Antonio has board-certified neonatologists and nursing staff specializing in the care of premature infants and newborns who need extra medical care.
 The hospital’s Level IV Neonatal Intensive Care Unit team cares for a wide range of babies who are born prematurely, have low birth weights, and with multiple medical problems.
 At every hour, any day of the week, the staff provides the highest level of specialized care for premature and critically ill infants.